sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">The default is 17 (5 PM).

+<a href="" id="update-activehoursmaxrange"></a>**Update/ActiveHoursMaxRange**
+> [!NOTE]
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows the IT admin to specify the max active hours range.
+This value sets max number of active hours from start time.

+<p style="margin-left: 20px">Supported values are 8-18.

+<p style="margin-left: 20px">The default value is 18 (hours).

 <a href="" id="update-activehoursstart"></a>**Update/ActiveHoursStart**
 > [!NOTE]
 > This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise